Drunk Driving Accidents in Oklahoma

 The Compensation We Pursue for Accident Victims

-Car accidents involving drunk drivers cost many lives and changes many more in unimaginable ways.
+Car accidents involving drunk drivers cost many lives and change many more in unimaginable ways.
 Often, these types of accidents result in the need for long-term care or at-home assistance to carry out duties that can no longer be performed alone.
 While there are many criminal penalties a perpetrator can face, victims of drunk drivers may also pursue compensation through a civil suit to recover damages for losses, which may include:

 - Medical treatment